08 Nov 10 Fundraising Ideas for Your Charitable Event

 People love to be entertained.
 You can tap into that to raise money for your organization by putting on a show.
 Contact local movie theaters, comedians, musicians, magicians, hypnotists, or theater troupes about possibly donating their time and resources to raise funds for you.

-All you really need is a venue (like a school gymnasium) and a reliable ticketing system so you know how many people are planning to attend.
+All you really need is a venue (like a school gymnasium) and a reliable ticketing platform so you know how many people are planning to attend.
 You can sell tickets to generate money or you use free tickets to open up the possibility of larger donations at the door.

 Food is always a big draw.
 From potluck dinners put on by the community to catered events, meals are an excellent fundraiser for charitable organizations and non-profits.
 You can decrease your overhead costs by asking restaurants and caterers to give you discounted rates or you can enlist an army of volunteers to help you cook.
 Many communities house at least one commercial grade “community kitchen” which can be used by different organizations for a small fee.
 Just remember to set your ticket pricing appropriately for the venue, the crowd, and the food being served.